Explore Houston

 Address: 1100 Bagby Street Houston

 The Sam Houston Historical Park near the city's visitor centre in Bagby Street provides visitors with a large as life look at Houston history.
-The 19-acre park features seven of the city's oldest buildings that have been restored and relocated here.
-The oldest building is a small 1826 cabin that originally stood at Clear Lake, while one of the more recent is the 17-room home built in 1905 for oil field pioneer Henry T. Staiti.
+The 19-acre park features seven of the city's oldest buildings that have been restored and relocated here.<br /><br /> The oldest building is a small 1823 cabin that originally stood at Clear Lake, while one of the more recent is the 17-room home built in 1905 for oil field pioneer Henry T. Staiti.
+Some of the other buildings located in the park are the 1847 Kellum-Noble House, the 1850 Nichols-Rice-Cherry House, the 1868 San Felipe House, the 1868 Pillot house, the 1891 St. John Church, the 1870 Yates House and the 4th Ward Cottage.
+Each building has been renovated and furnished to appear exactly as it would have when it was first erected.<br /><br /> The park itself was bough by a mayour of the city in 1900, and was carefully landscaped into a beautiful Victorian garden.
+Several sculptures and memorials are displayed permanently in the park, such as the Neuhaus Fountain, the Alexander Hodge Memorial, the World War I Memorial and the spirit of the Confederacy sculpture.
+Visitors to the park today can explore each of the houses as well as the garden<br /><br />

 Bayou Bend

-Address: 1 Westcott Street Houston
+Address: 6003 Memorial Drive at Westcott Street Houston

 The magnificent muted pink mansion in the marshy elbow of Buffalo Bayou in Houston's River Oaks area was the home of Miss Ima Hogg, a woman much loved in the community until her death in 1975, at the age of 93.
-Miss Hogg left her home and the gracious gardens that surround it as a legacy for the city.
-The house contains a remarkable collection of Americana and is regarded as a cultural treasure, with several thousand objects displayed in 28 period room settings in the mansion.
+Miss Hogg and her two brothers bought the woodlands estate in 1925 and for two years, before work on the mansion began, Miss Hogg worked on starting the gardens.
+Miss Hogg left her home and the gracious gardens that surround it as a legacy for the city.<br /><br /> The house contains a remarkable collection of Americana dating from 1620 to 1870 and is regarded as a cultural treasure, with several thousand objects displayed in 28 period room settings in the mansion.
 Miss Hogg designed the gardens as outdoor living rooms, fed by bayou waters, and today they continue to provide a peaceful oasis in the heart of the metropolis planted with indigenous species as well as exotics like azaleas, camellias and magnolias.
+Dedicated teams work on the gardens these days to preserve and enhance them, and amongst the improvements made is the garden's conversion into an entirely organic space.
+The gardens were the first 100 percent organic gardens in the state of Texas.<br /><br />

 National Museum of Funeral History